-Finally, the AclEntry domain class contains entries representing grants (or denials) of a permission object instance to a recipient.
-The aclObjectIdentity field references the domain class instance (sin instance can have many granted permissions).
+Finally, the AclEntry domain class contains entries representing grants (or denials) of a permission on an object instance to a recipient.
+The aclObjectIdentity field references the domain class instance (since an instance can have many granted permissions).
 The sid field references the recipient.
-The granting determines whether the entry grants the permission (true) or denies it (false).
-The aceOrder specifies the position of the entry, which is important because the entries are evaluated in order and the matching entry determines whether access is allowed. auditSuccess and auditFailure determines whether to log success and/or failure events (these both default to false).
+The granting field determines whether the entry grants the permission (true) or denies it (false).
+The aceOrder field specifies the position of the entry, which is important because the entries are evaluated in order and the first matching entry determines whether access is allowed. auditSuccess and auditFailure determine whether to log success and/or failure events (these both default to false).

 The mask field holds the permission.
-This can be a source of confusion because the name (and the Security documentation) indicates that it's a bit mask.
-A value of 1 indicates permission A, a value of 2 inc permission B, a value of 4 indicates permission C, a value of 8 indicates permission D, etc. So you would that a value of 5 would indicate a grant of both permission A and C. Unfortunately this is not the case.
-The CumulativePermission class that supports this, but the standard classes don't support AclImpl.isGranted() checks for == rather than using | (bitwise or) so a combined entry would match).
-So rather than grouping all permissions for one recipient on one instances into a bit mask, you create individual records for each.
+This can be a source of confusion because the name (and the Spring Security documentation) indicates that it's a bit mask.
+A value of 1 indicates permission A, a value of 2 indicates permission B, a value of 4 indicates permission C, a value of 8 indicates permission D, etc. So you would think that a value of 5 would indicate a grant of both permission A and C. Unfortunately this is not the case.
+There is a CumulativePermission class that supports this, but the standard classes don't support it (Aclimpl.isGranted() checks for == rather than using | (bitwise or) so a combined entry would never match).
+So rather than grouping all permissions for one recipient on one instances into a bit mask, you must create individual records for each.
 This will be addressed in Spring Security 3.1 however.